BavoVanGeit/aem-screens-starter-kit/README.md

 - Replace or upload new images to the brand dam folder (/content/dam/brand-pathname-placeholder/) and add them to one of the default channels - `idle`, `idle-night`
 - Add some new products under `/etc/commerce/products/brand-pathname-placeholder/` and rollout the associated 'brand-name-placeholder' catalog.
 You can even add a new structure and product filters to the catalog.
 If you create a parallel structure to the 'seasonal' example, the application will render it as a new main scroll down content.
 - Change the applauncher under `/apps/brand-pathname-placeholder/components/applauncher/` to a new clientlibs application under `/apps/brand-pathname-placeholder/clientlibs`
+- Add a new application channel, add the path to the application `/content/screens/brand-pathname-placeholder/apps/simpleapp` within the template component and start to modify the Hello World example `/apps/simplescreensapp/components/applauncher/`.

 ### Clear player cache on OSX